ollionorg/elasticsearch-s3-backup/README.md

 > Besides creating a copy of each index the snapshot process can also store global cluster metadata, which includes persistent cluster settings and templates.
 The transient settings and registered snapshot repositories are not stored as part of the snapshot.

 > Only one snapshot process can be executed in the cluster at any time.
 While snapshot of a particular shard is being created this shard cannot be moved to another node, which can interfere with rebalancing process and allocation filtering.
 Elasticsearch will only be able to move a shard to another node (according to the current allocation filtering settings and rebalancing algorithm) once the snapshot is finished.

+### Take an S3 Snapshot of ES Indices
+First ensure that you have entered valid values in the `es-s3-snapshot.conf` file.
+This is critical.
+See the previous section for details.

 Once you have a correct `es-s3-snapshot.conf` file, simply run the utility in `backup` mode on a source ES node like this: